graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven/README.md

     ```bash
     ./target/hello
     ```
-    This ahead-of-time compiled application started much faster than when running as a JAR!
+    This ahead-of-time compiled application started much faster than when running on the JVM!

     It is so fast because it does not have to parse bytecode for JDK and application classes, initialize the JIT compiler, allocate JIT code caches, JIT profile data caches, and so on.